Director & Founder

 Rachel moved back to Colorado in 2019 after completing her Masters in Food Studies at Chatham University by developing a plan for a participatory and interactive museum of food.

 In her free time, Rachel continues to seek every opportunity to learn more about education, food, museums, nonprofit development, and social justice.
-Rachel works as a Program Associate and Grant Writer with the Chef Ann Foundation, reviews books for Food, Culture & Society, loves listening to scientific podcasts (current favorite is "Ologies"), and is trying to explore every museum within a hundred mile radius.
+Rachel enjoys playing with her dog Piper, loves listening to scientific podcasts (current favorite is "Ologies"), and is trying to explore every museum within a hundred mile radius.

 Her mission is to create an army of food nerds who spread the word that we are more similar than we are different.